Pablo Reyes Preview, Player Props: Red Sox vs. Nationals

 Nationals Pitching Rankings

-- The right-hander's last time out was on Tuesday against the Philadelphia Phillies, when he tossed 4 2/3 innings, surrendering four earned runs while giving up six hits.
+- In his most recent outing on Wednesday against the Philadelphia Phillies, the left-hander threw five innings, allowing six earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.